isabella232/dynamic-media-classic.en-1/help/best-practice-using-html5-video.md

 By combining into a single player the ability to design the playback components using HTML5 and CSS, have embedded playback, and use adaptive and progressive streaming depending on the browser’s capability, you extend the reach of your rich media content to both desktop and mobile users and ensure a streamlined video experience.

-See also [About HTML5 Viewers](https://marketing.adobe.com/resources/help/en_US/s7/viewers_ref/c_html5_viewers_about.html) in the Adobe Viewers Reference Guide.
+See also [About HTML5 Viewers](https://docs.adobe.com/content/help/en/dynamic-media-developer-resources/library/viewers-for-aem-assets-only/c-html5-aem-asset-viewers.html) in the Adobe Viewers Reference Guide.

 ## Playback of video on desktop computers and mobile devices using the Dynamic Media Classic Video Viewer {#playback-of-video-on-desktop-computers-and-mobile-devices-using-the-scene-video-viewer}

 For desktop and mobile adaptive video streaming, the videos used for bit rate switching are based on all MP4 videos in the Adaptive Video Set.

 Video playback occurs using either HLS or progressive video.
 HLS (HTTP Live Streaming) is an Apple standard for adaptive video streaming that automatically adjusts playback based on network bandwidth capacity.
-It also lets the customer “seek” to any point in the video without the need to wait for the rest of the video to download (see also [HTTP Live Streaming](#UnresolvedLink-https://developer.apple.com/streaming/)).
+It also lets the customer “seek” to any point in the video without the need to wait for the rest of the video to download.
+See also [HTTP Live Streaming](https://developer.apple.com/streaming/).
 Progressive video is delivered by downloading and storing the video locally to a user’s desktop screen or mobile device.

 The following table describes the device, browser, and playback method of videos on desktop computers and mobile devices using the Dynamic Media Classic Video Viewer.